Survival conditions for an IT person

 - Why did you decide to move to Kazan?
 And how is life in the capital of Tatarstan different?

-- My move from the Kirov region to Kazan,first of all, it was due to the standard of living, infrastructure development and the level of wages, which are much higher there than in my homeland.
-And also large international corporations are based in Kazan.
-Cooperation with them is the very necessary experience that every IT specialist needs to get in order to successfully jump up and reach a new level in their professional activities.
+— My move from the Kirov region to Kazan,First of all, it was determined by the standard of living, the development of infrastructure and the level of salaries, which are an order of magnitude higher there than in my homeland.
+Large international corporations are also based in Kazan.
+Cooperation with them is the very necessary experience that every IT specialist needs to gain for a successful leap upward, reaching a new level in his professional activity.

 - How is the day of such an IT expert like you?